material-motion/material-motion/essentials/issues.md

 We use GitHub milestones to plan our upcoming releases.
 We use our Discord channel to plan out longer-term roadmaps.

 Each project has a "Next release" milestone.
-We cut releases on Wednesdays each week.

 ### Next release